Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BGE 61 and the Stihl BGE 71.

 Make & handling

-- As the BGE 61 and the BGE 71 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
+- Belonging to the line of Stihl blowers, both the BGE 61 and the BGE 71 should have a shared standard of manufacturing and attention to detail.

 - These two products are handheld blowers and therefore provide you with superior mobility.